schlagelk/Mariachi/README.md

 ***3. The GitHub Repo to Scan (required)***
 The GitHub repo to scan for PRs matching your configured criteria - if using our Docker approach, this needs to be set to a variable named `GITHUB_REPOSITORY` (GitHub Actions will also set this for you by default).

-***4. HEAD Prefixes to Ignore (optional)***
+***4. Head Prefixes to Ignore (optional)***
 You can configure Mariachi to exclude PRs with head branches that begin with certain words.
-Add them as a comma separated single string without spaces (eg: `release,test`).
+Add them as a comma separated string without spaces between each prefix (eg: `release,test`).

 ***5. PR Labels to Ignore (optional)***
 You can also configure Mariachi to exclude PRs with certain labels.
 Add them as a comma separated string without spaces in between each label (eg `skip-mariachi,do not review`).